clorth0/Section-1/README.md

 has exported a CSV file containing vulnerability scan results, but they need a risk-based prioritization strategy to focus on the most critical vulnerabilities first.

+Task:
-Write a Python script that:
+Write a Python script that...
 * Parses a CSV file containing vulnerability scan results (mock data provided).
 * Prioritizes vulnerabilities based on CVSS score, exploitability (e.g. EPSS), and asset criticality.